 (i) The Companies Act 2013 (the Act) and the rules made thereunder;

-(ii) The Securities Contracts (Regulation) Act 1956 (SCRA) and the rulesmade thereunder;
+(ii) The Securities Contracts (Regulation) Act 1956 ('SCRA') and the rules madethereunder;

 (iii) The Depositories Act 1996 and the Regulations and Bye-laws framed thereunder;

-(iv) Foreign Exchange Management Act 1999 and the rules and regulations madethereunder to the extent of Foreign Direct Investment and Overseas Direct Investment(There were Overseas Direct Investment made by the Company in its existing Wholly ownedsubsidiary company abroad and complied with requirements thereof and there were noinstances of Foreign Direct Investment received by the Company during the year.
-TheCompany has complied with the requirements of -ling returns on annual basis with respectto the Foreign Direct Investments and Overseas Direct Investment relating to the earlierperiod.
+(iv) Foreign Exchange Management Act 1999 and the rules and regulations madethereunder to the extent of Foreign Direct Investment and Overseas Direct Investment(There were no instances of Foreign Direct Investment received by the Company during theyear.
+The Company has complied with the requirements of filing returns on annual basiswith respect to the Foreign Direct Investments and Overseas Direct Investment relating tothe earlier period.
 There were no External Commercial Borrowing hence compliancerequirements for the same are 'Not Applicable' for the year under review); and

-(v) The following Regulations and Guidelines prescribed under the Securities andExchange Board of India Act 1992 (SEBI Act):-
+(v) The following Regulations and Guidelines prescribed under the Securities andExchange Board of India Act 1992 ('SEBI Act'):-

 (a) The Securities and Exchange Board of India (Substantial Acquisition of Shares andTakeovers) Regulations 2011;

-(c) The Securities and Exchange Board of India (Issue of Capital and DisclosureRequirements) Regulations 2009
+(c) The Securities and Exchange Board of India (Issue of Capital and DisclosureRequirements) Regulations 2009;

 (d) The Securities and Exchange Board of India (Employee Stock Option Scheme andEmployee Stock Purchase Scheme) Guidelines 1999 and The Securities and Exchange Board ofIndia (Share based Employee Benefits) Regulations 2014;

-(e) The Securities and Exchange Board of India (Issue and Listing of Debt Securities)Regulations 2008; (Not Applicable for the year under review);
+(e) The Securities and Exchange Board of India (Issue and Listing of Debt Securities)Regulations 2008 (Not Applicable for the year under review);

 (f) The Securities and Exchange Board of India (Registrars to an Issue and ShareTransfer Agents) Regulations 1993 regarding the Companies Act and dealing with client (NotApplicable for the year under review);